Advanced Hunter Education

 The DEEP Wildlife Division’s Conservation Education/Firearms Safety (CE/FS) Program offers hunting safety classes on firearms and archery hunting and trapping throughout the year.
 The classes are taught by a dedicated corps of certified volunteer instructors.
 The CE/FS Program is now offering Advanced Hunter Education seminars and clinics on such topics as waterfowl hunting, hunter marksmanship, small game hunting, venison processing, and wild turkey hunting.
 These hunting seminars and clinics are meant to expand on the knowledge and skills of hunters and anyone else who wants more information about pertinent topics in hunting.
 All programs are free and open to the public.
 Pre-registration is mandatory and opens approximately 2-4 weeks before the event on the Hunter Education Registration System.
 All clinics and seminars are one-day events that are offered at various locations across the state.

 Sponsored by the Connecticut Waterfowl Association (CWA), this seminar provides participants with all of the basic information needed to get started or become a more successful waterfowl hunter!
 Expert instructors will provide interactive presentations on various aspects of duck and goose hunting, including decoy spreads, biology, shooting, calling, and hunting techniques.

 Small Game Hunting Clinic:

-Small game hunting is one of the most overlooked types of hunting.
-This clinic is designed to give hunters the tools and knowledge to hunt small game in Connecticut.
+Small game hunting is an often overlooked type of hunting.
+This seminar is designed to give hunters the tools and knowledge to hunt small game in Connecticut.
 Habitat, techniques, tactics, and game care will be covered.
-Participants will have the opportunity to skin a squirrel and receive some great recipes for preparation.
+Participants will receive some great recipes for preparation.

 Hunter Marksmanship Clinic: